corda/corda-docs/content/en/docs/corda-os/4.7/reissuing-a-state.md

 1. The issuing party issues an encumbered state (State B) based on the original state (State A).
 2. The original state (State A) is deleted.
 3. Requester unlocks the reissued state (State B) immediately after the original state (State A) is deleted.

-{{< note >}}
-A single issuer is allowed to reissue multiple fungible states at once, provided that all these states are of the same type.
-For example, you can issue at once a number of tokens with different quantities but with the same `TokenType` and issued by the same party.
-{{< /note >}}

 ### Detailed steps